 Last, we enlisted a trucking liability and safety expert who analyzed the police report, visited the site of the collision and concluded that a healthy truck driver should have been able to see and avoid sideswiping our client.
 This determination was based on factors like the speed of the at-fault driver’s vehicle, lines of sight along the stretch of interstate and the throw of the headlights on the at-fault driver’s truck.

 Following a number of pretrial motions, the federal magistrate hearing the case ordered the insurance company to enter into mediation.
-This reflected the magistrate’s belief in the strength of our wrongful death claims and his recognition of the immense, and avoidable, loss suffered by our client’s widow and children.
+This reflected the magistrate’s belief in the strength of our wrongful death claims and his recognition of the immense and avoidable, the loss suffered by our client’s widow and children.

 Two rounds of mediation resulted in an agreement to settle all our Virginia truck accident client’s claims for $2.5 million.
 Our work did end there, however.